 Price of One Lego Piece

 Based on Amazon product research, the average price of one Lego piece came to be about $0.11 (11 cents).
-And the majority of Lego sets (over 70%) have a price between $0.06-0.2 per piece.
-Anything $0.06 or lower is a great deal that you don’t want to miss while $0.2+ is relatively expensive.
+And the majority of Lego sets have a price between $0.06-0.19 per piece.
+Anything 6 cents or lower is a great deal that you don’t want to miss while 19+ cents is too expensive.

 For a 200-piece set, that translates to a price range between $12 and $40 with the average being $22.